 Former VP of Growth for Segment and Drift, Guillaume “G” Cabane now advises some of the world’s fastest growing companies (G2, Abstract, Gorgias).
 His commute may have shortened but his workday has not.
+As someone who's hopping from one meeting to another, we connected with G to learn how to take notes during Zoom calls.

 “I am in back-to-back Zoom video calls with seven clients,” says G.